-Agenda Item Board Recommendation Proposal One To elect four (4) individuals to serve on our Board of Directors for the ensuing year and until their successors are elected FOR Proposal Two To ratify the appointment of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2019 FOR
+Agenda Item Board Recommendation Proposal One To elect four (4) individuals to serve on our Board of Directors for the ensuing year and until their successors are elected FOR Proposal Two To ratify the appointment of Moss Adams LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2020 FOR Proposal Three To approve, by a non-binding advisory vote, the compensation paid to our named executive officers FOR Proposal Four To select, by a non-binding advisory vote, the frequency at which stockholders will be asked to approve the compensation paid to our named executive officers FOR

-For our 2019 Annual Meeting, we have elected to use the Internet as our primary means of providing our proxy materials to stockholders.
+For our 2020 Annual Meeting, we have elected to use the Internet as our primary means of providing our proxy materials to stockholders.
 Consequently, most stockholders will not receive paper copies of our proxy materials.
 We will instead send to our stockholders a Notice of Internet Availability of Proxy Materials.
-The Notice of Internet Availability of Proxy Materials contains instructions on how to access our proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2018, which contains, among other things, our 2018 audited consolidated financial statements.
-The Notice of Internet Availability of Proxy Materials also includes instructions on how you can vote using the Internet, and how you can request and receive, free of charge, a printed copy of our proxy materials, including our 2018 Annual Report, the Notice of Annual Meeting, our proxy statement and a proxy card.
+The Notice of Internet Availability of Proxy Materials contains instructions on how to access our proxy statement and our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, which contains, among other things, our 2019 audited consolidated financial statements.
+The Notice of Internet Availability of Proxy Materials also includes instructions on how you can vote using the Internet, and how you can request and receive, free of charge, a printed copy of our proxy materials, including our 2019 Annual Report, the Notice of Annual Meeting, our proxy statement and a proxy card.
 The electronic delivery of our proxy materials will reduce our printing and mailing costs and minimize the environmental impact of the proxy materials.